 Soil greenhouse gas emissions in response to intensified precipitation

-Global climate change is predicted to result in increased intensity and variability of precipitation events throughout much of the United States.
-Large rain events can lead to ponding of topographic depressions in otherwise flat agricultural fields, allowing for the occurrence of microbial reactions that produce and consume potent greenhouse gases such as nitrous oxide (N2O).
+Global climate change is predicted to increase the intensity and variability of precipitation events throughout much of the United States.
+Large rain events can lead to flooding of topographic depressions in otherwise flat agricultural fields, stimulating microbial reactions that produce and consume potent greenhouse gases such as nitrous oxide (N2O).
 My dissertation research examined how soil N2O and carbon dioxide emissions respond to large rain events, and if this response is mediated by topographic position.
 Specific projects include:

 Topographic position mediates soil nitrous oxide emissions in response to rainfall